mrishikreddy/Student-management-system-RT14/README.md

 - Notifies users if a student ID is not found during search, update, or deletion.
 - Handles invalid menu choices with an error message.

-## Contributing
-We welcome contributions to enhance the **Student Information Portal**!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## Acknowledgements
 - Built with ❤️ for academic management.
 - Thanks to the C programming community for inspiration and resources.